customsoftware/NavaideIOS/README.md

 # Architecture
 The app will be tab bar based navigation.

-Onw tab will be the tool to show airports and the airport centric data One tab will present the flight data
+One tab will be the tool to show airports and the airport centric data

+One tab will present the flight data

 One tab will be utilities

 Other tabs will be added as needed.